 - justice and inclusivity

-Our Whole Lives recognizes and respects the diversity of participants with respect to biological sex, gender identity, gender expression, sexual orientation, and disability status.
+Our Whole Lives recognizes and respects the diversity of participants with respect to biological sex, gender identity, gender expression, sexual orientation, and disability status in addition to cultural and racial background.
 The activities and language used throughout the program have been carefully chosen to be as inclusive as possible of this human diversity.

 Who Uses Our Whole Lives?

 Our Whole Lives is used in faith communities as well as by public, charter, and private schools; after-school programs; youth groups; home schoolers; colleges; correctional facilities; and groups in other settings.
+Our Whole Lives for Older Adults is well suited to senior centers and retirement communities.
 Although developed by two religious organizations, Our Whole Lives contains no religious references or doctrine.

 Our Whole Lives: Approaches that Work

-Our Whole Lives covers topics and skills that both parents and students want to have available but schools are less likely to cover.
-National surveys show that most parents, along with educators and students themselves, would expand sex education courses and curriculum.
+Our Whole Lives covers topics and skills that both parents and children want covered but which schools often exclude or address only briefly.
+National surveys show that most parents, along with educators and children and youth, want to expand sexuality education.
 Our Whole Lives is an excellent way to accomplish that goal.

-Our Whole Lives curricula are based on the Guidelines for Comprehensive Sexuality Education (PDF) produced by the National Guidelines Task Force, a group of leading health, education, and sexuality professionals assembled by the Sexuality Information and Education Council of the United States (SIECUS).
-In every category of assessment, the curriculum meets or exceeds the National Standards for Sexuality Education Core Curriculum, K-12.
+Our Whole Lives is informed by the Guidelines for Comprehensive Sexuality Education produced by the National Guidelines Task Force, a group of leading health, education, and sexuality professionals assembled by the Sexuality Information and Education Council of the United States (SIECUS).
+In every category of assessment, the curriculum meets or exceeds the National Standards for Sexuality Education Core Curriculum, K-12 (PDF).

 Sexuality and Religion

-The Our Whole Lives program can be put into the context of religious values with the addition of the Unitarian Universalist and United Church of Christ companion publication, Sexuality and Our Faith.
-The reasons sexuality education belongs in a religious setting are outlined in the brochure Sexuality is Honored Here.
+The Our Whole Lives program can be put into the context of religious values with the addition of the Unitarian Universalist and United Church of Christ companion publication, Sexuality and Our Faiith (PDF).
+The reasons sexuality education belongs in a religious setting are outlined in the brochure Sexuality is Honored Here (PDF).

-Our Whole Lives users from several faith traditions have created their own companion document.
-Contact owl [at] uua [dot] org for more information.
+Our Whole Lives users from other faith traditions are welcome to create their own companion document.
+Contact firstname.lastname@example.org for more information.